cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

-# Tutorial for Component Communication
+# Component Communication Tutorial

 In this tutorial, you'll make a todo list, but using separate components instead of one component that handles everything.
 To make the todo list, you'll:

 - Move the data for the todo list into a Vuex datastore.
 - Create a new component that creates a new todo item and adds it to the list.